 Although the new measures still place the onus on local market regulation departments to manage the lists, including making decisions on which companies that are registered within their jurisdiction go on and off the lists, the measures now stipulate that these decisions must be reported to departments higher up the administrative ladder, such as to the relevant municipal or provincial government departments.
 This helps to strengthen top-down control of the activities and gives higher-level departments more oversight of the decisions to include and remove companies from the lists.

 Both sets of measures were also released along with an additional document providing guidance to government departments on how to interpret and implement the measures.
 This will likely also help to standardize the implementation of the seriously dishonest entities list across different areas of the country and give companies a clearer understanding of how to comply with regulations.

 The requirements for companies to maintain good social credit are not markedly different from the standard requirements for operating in the country: Compliance with laws and regulations, honest and fair market practices, and adherence to local consumer, product, and quality standards.

-At the same time, China’s determined advance to follow through this system despite concerns and criticisms shows that its tolerance for violations and disobedience is growing thin.
-The new measures also signify an acknowledgement of the shortcomings of previous regulations and represent a tangible step toward making the system fairer and more transparent.
+At the same time, China’s determination to follow through with this system despite concerns and criticisms show that its tolerance for violations and disobedience is growing thin.
+The new measures also signify an acknowledgment of the shortcomings of previous regulations and represent a tangible step toward making the system fairer and more transparent.

 However, vague and non-standardized laws and regulations, as well as the wide scope of regulations imposed on different industries, can still make it difficult to know what kind of behavior constitutes an infringement.